I remember the first time I tried making my own homemade yoghurt, it was before I was vegan.

 - 1/2 cup homemade fruit compôte

-- Take your 2 probiotic capsules and pull the capsules at each end, emptying out the powder into the coconut milk (discard the pieces of capsules).
-If using yoghurt starter or a cup of plain yoghurt, add this into the coconut milk.
+- Take your two probiotic capsules and pull the capsules at each end apart, emptying out the powder into the coconut milk (discard the pieces of capsules).
+If using a yoghurt starter or a cup of plain yoghurt, add this to the coconut milk.
 Use a wooden spoon to stir as a metal spoon can react negatively with the probiotics.
-Stir the coconut milk until creamy and smooth (and the probiotic has completely dissolved).
+Stir the coconut milk until creamy and smooth (and until the probiotic has completely dissolved).

 - Cover the mixture with a single layer of cheesecloth (or a very thin, clean dish towel), and secure with a rubber band.

 - Let the yoghurt set in a warm place.
 I usually wrap a tea towel around the jar, secure it with a couple of rubber bands, and keep it sitting in the oven turning just the light on (no heat settings) for 24-48 hours.
 When the coconut yoghurt is finished it will taste sour and the yoghurt will be a little thick (it’ll thicken more once you refrigerate it).

 - After 24 hours check on it to make sure it’s starting to thicken.
 It should have a thick layer on top.
 Mix the top layer of the yoghurt in and stir to help redisperse the vanilla and other contents of the yoghurt that may have settled at the bottom.

 - Secure the cheesecloth back on the jar and let sit for another 24 hours.